Treating a yeast infection is no picnic- especially when you’re pregnant.

-Today my friend Meagan from Growing Up Herbal is sharing-
+Today my friend Meagan from Growing Up Herbal is sharing her story about-

 And here’s Meagan’s story-

-Overcoming candida and other yeast-related issues is the pits, especially if you don’t know what you’re dealing with, and it can be a long, hard battle to get the body back into balance.
+Treating a yeast infection and other candida-related issues is the pits, especially if you don’t know what you’re dealing with, and it can be a long, hard battle to get the body back into balance.

 Now don’t worry mama.
 It can be done… and naturally too!

-Today, I wanna share a bit with you about overcoming candida naturally.
+Today, I wanna share a bit with you about treating a yeast infection naturally.
 I’ll be sharing what it is, the most common reason people develop candida overgrowth, and my story of how I got rid of yeast in myself while I was pregnant, including the natural steps I took to get there.

 Are you ready to learn so you can live well?
 Let’s go!